kavyapurushottama/Todo/README.md

 # Js-Todo
-A simple todo list using Javascript
+A simple to-do list using Javascript